adhorn/example-lambda-xray-py/README.md

 ```
 2. Got to the AWS Lambda Console and enable active tracing for the function.

-3. Make sure your lambda function has permission to access GetUser in IAM and use X-Ray.

-4. Create a role with the following policy.
+3. Make sure your lambda function has permission to access GetUser in IAM and use X-Ray by creating a role with the following policy.
 ```json
 {
     "Version": "2012-10-17",